ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 If the HTTP Message includes a message body, the verifier MUST
-calculate and verify the value of the `Digest` header.
+calculate and verify the value of the `Digest` or `Content-Digest` header.
 The verifier
-MUST ensure that the signature includes all required covered
-content.
-The verifier MUST validate the signature against the
+MUST ensure that the signature covers all required message components.
+The verifier MUST validate
-expected key of the signer.
+the signature against the expected key of the signer.

 ### Mutual TLS {#mtls}